SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 ## Matrix-vector reaction rate equation representation
-In general, reaction rate equation (RRE) ODE models for chemical reaction networks can be represented as a first order system of ODEs in a compact matrix-vector notation.
+In general, reaction rate equation (RRE) ODE models for chemical reaction networks can be represented as a first-order system of ODEs in a compact matrix-vector notation.
 Suppose we have a reaction network with ``K`` reactions and ``M`` species, labelled by the state vector
 ```math
 \mathbf{x}(t) = \begin{pmatrix} x_1(t) \\ \vdots \\ x_M(t)) \end{pmatrix}.